corradio/personal-website/content/blog/lessons-learned-climate-tech/index.md

 ---
-title: Lessons learnt after 5 years of climate tech entrepreneurship
+title: Lessons learned after 5 years of climate tech entrepreneurship
 date: "2021-11-15T12:00:00.000Z"
 description: This article attempts to reflect back on the most meaningful lessons learned by building electricityMap, Bloom and North at Tomorrow.
 image: morty.png